Frequently Asked Voiceover Questions.

 Voicing is what I do best and although I always clean up the files before I send them to you, if you’d like any extra ‘fancier’ editing (e.g. adding music, sound effects, extensive de-breathing and mastering) I like to get an audio editing expert on the case.
 Usually this costs an additional £30.00 + VAT.

 If you’re still looking for the right music for your project, I’d recommend browsing the Beats Bakery library.
+Feel free to mention my name.

 • If this is your first time working with a Voiceover Artist, don’t worry, I’ve got you covered!
 Or even if you’re a seasoned pro and you need anything in the process explained or talked through then drop me an email and we can go from there.
 Everyone has their own style of working.